 Post by TM

-2017 is having an identity crisis.
-I think every year up until 2020 will be a confusing time for fashion until it’s the twenties again and we can comfortably Charleston around in our flapper dresses and Louise Brooks hair.
+2019 is having an identity crisis.
+I think it will generally continue to be a confusing time for fashion until it’s the twenties again (next January, what?!) and we can comfortably Charleston around in our flapper dresses and Louise Brooks hair.

 But for now, we’re to relive the nineties and early aughts.
 Together.
 In one outfit.
 I’m talking a Nirvana t-shirt with a mini skirt.
 Ripped baggy jeans with a cowl neck top.
 Cropped flares with kitten heels.
 Don’t